PeteJames21/Fix_My_Code_Challenge/0x00-challenge/README.md

 ## 2-sort.rb
 The Ruby code is supposed to sort integers in ascending order but fails to do so correctly.
 Modify the file so that the sorting is done as intended.

+## 3-user.py
+Fix the python code to make sure the password is encrypted and saved correctly and the password comparison works well.